c4dm/dcase-few-shot-bioacoustic/baselines/deep_learning/README.md

 In evaluation stage, each audio file is split in the same manner as done during training stage.
 Since there is only one class per audio file in the validation set, we adopt a binary classification strategy inspired from <a href="https://arxiv.org/abs/2008.02791">Wang el. al</a>.
 We use the 5 first positive (POS) annotations for calculation of positive class prototype and consider the entire audio file as negative class based on the assumption that the positive class is relatively sparse as compared to the entire track.

 We randomly sample from the negative class to calculate the negative prototype.
 Each query sample is assigned a probability based on the distance from the positive and negative prototype.
 Onset and offset prediction is made based on thresholding the probabilities across the query set.
+Since samples are selected randomly for calculating the negative prototype, the prediction process for each file is repeated 5 times to negate some amount of randomness.
+The final prediction probability for each query frame is the average of predictions across all iterations.

 # Files